Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 The `SimpleSharedEntity` class implements the shared entity algorithms, that subclasses can redefine if they want.

-@Type models validator nodes as objects of class `Validator`, that are externally owned accounts with an extra identifier (Figure @fig:entities_hierarchy).
+Hotmoka models validator nodes as objects of class `Validator`, that are externally owned accounts with an extra identifier (Figure @fig:entities_hierarchy).
-In the specific case of a @Type blockchain built over Tendermint, validators are instances of the subclass `TendermintED25519Validator`, whose identifier is derived from their ed25519 public key.
+In the specific case of a Hotmoka blockchain built over Tendermint, validators are instances of the subclass `TendermintED25519Validator`, whose identifier is derived from their ed25519 public key.
 This identifier is public information, reported in the blocks or easily eavesdropped.